ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/retrieve_upload_update_document.rst

 Upload a File to a Document or Report Group
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Send a request in the following format to upload the contents of a file to a Document or Report Group:
+Send a request in the following format to upload the contents of a file to an existing Document or Report Group:

 .. code::